noahskorner/ai-powered-database-queries/ai-powered-database-queries.md

 ## Connecting to the OpenAI API

-Now we need to connect to the OpenAI API.
-I created a simple `openai.ts` file to handle this for us.
+Now we need to create a connection to the OpenAI API.
+The `openai` npm package makes this dead simple:

 #### **`openai.ts`**